zzattack/MiniLZO/README.md

 changing only the used datatypes to their .NET equivalents and fixing up some control flow to amend for the semantic differences between C's and C#'s goto statement.

-To add insult to injury, the sources I used were of the 1.07 version while for a while the 2.06 version has been out.
-If at all possible, avoid using this port.
+If at all possible, avoid using this port, it does not come with any of the guarantees of the C version.
+That means it
+* has not been thoroughly tested to be reliable
+* does not guarantee pretty fast compression and *extremely* fast decompression
+* does not come with military-grade stability and robustness

+But.. it might just work for you.